Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 to that of 10% above hoist proof load.
 This allows all hoisting functions to operate without interference while protecting the hoist mechanism from any overloads or shock loads.
-It is a long spring friction torque limiter that delivers constant torque limit while slipping with negligible change in slipping torque through life.
-The recommended position of the torque limiter is shown in Figure 4 (i.e. between motor and gearbox).
+It is a long spring friction MS Torque Limiter that delivers constant torque limit while slipping with negligible change in slipping torque through life.
+The recommended position of the MS Torque Limiter is shown in Figure 4 (i.e. between motor and gearbox).

 The servo motor driving the worm has the ability to supply a constant